 The CollezioneTaurisano Acquisition Award

-A jury made up of collector Sveva Taurisano, Bruno Bolfo and independent curator Carolina Ciuti will first shortlist the candidates and then announce the final recipient of the Acquisition Award at a ceremony to be held on the premises of Art-o-rama.
+According to this, a jury made up by collector Sveva Taurisano, will first shortlist the candidates and then announce the final recipient of the Acquisition Award at a ceremony to be held on the premises of Art-o-rama on September 2.

 The name BECAUSE OF MANY SUNS has been conceived by transdisciplinary art collective Apparatus 22, and it refers to the Award as a ray of sun that nurtures young practices, while it claims for the construction of a more supportive environment for the arts.
 Its graphic incarnation was conceived by the collective in collaboration with graphic designer Otilia Fiastru.

 (2022-ex aequo) Inès Di Folco, Constellation (2022), presented at the fair by Sissi Club (Marseille)

 (2022-special mention and private acquisition) Hunter Foster, Court (2022) presented at the fair by Good Weather (Chicago)

 (2021-ex aequo) Anna Dot, Giving A Space to Confusion (2017), presented at the fair by Bombon Projects (Barcelona)